Condor-Performance-Modeling/how-to/RUN_SIM.md

 #### Future features
 - Specify useful defaults in a user config file ~/.run_sim
-- Know where workload repository lives; allow specifying workloads by workload ID.
-- Automatically dump simulator parameters so you can specify params with regex.
+- Automatically dump simulator parameters so you can specify params with regex

 ## Workload ID
 When specifying a workload, you may supply a numeric workload ID.  `run_sim` will then look for this workload in the `$TRACELIB` directory.